 Either possessing or viewing digital, printed, or video material that explicitly depicts sexual conduct that involves a minor (someone below the age of 18) is a child pornography crime in the State of Washington.

-Possession of child pornography in the first degree or viewing child pornography in the first degree will be the charge when the material in question explicitly depicts sexual conduct that involves a minor in:
+Possession of child pornography in the first degree or viewing child pornography in the first degree will be the charge when the material in question depicts sexually explicit conduct that involves a minor engaged in:

 - Sexual intercourse of any kind

 - Penetration of the rectum or vagina by any body part or object